MCS-170 Homework Guidelines

 often hard to read.

-Make sure that I can understand what the problem is without
+- Make sure that the grader can clearly understand what the

-Be sure to leave plenty of space for my comments.
-Usually
+- Be sure to leave plenty of space for comments.
+Usually you

 should leave a fifth of a page per problem, plus nice-sized margins.

-Be sure to staple the pages together.
-You should
+- Be sure to staple the pages together.
+You should own a

 floor computer lab.

-Make sure that you cut off the squigglies on paper ripped out of
+- Make sure that you cut off the squigglies on paper ripped out

-derivations).
-Proofread what you have written to make sure
+everywhere).
+Proofread what you have written to make sure it makes